marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

     grub-install /dev/sda

-This will only work as long as df output is not broken.
+This only works as long as df output is not broken.
 If /etc/mtab is empty, then an error is raised (df: cannot read table of mounted file systems).
 A quick workaround is to manually add the entry for the boot parition as shown below, which is enough to make grub-install work.

     /dev/sda1 /boot ext4 rw,relatime,data=ordered 0 0"

-It is now time to create the initial ramdisk which will be responsible for mounting the encrypted device.
-It will need the basic cryptsetup tools and all the relative dependencies listed below.
+The initial ramdisk responsible for mounting the encrypted device must then be created.
+This should contain cryptsetup tools and all the relative dependencies listed below.

     livecd boot # ldd /sbin/cryptsetup